yashas45/PythonProjects/README.md

-This is a project Named KaunBanegaCrorepathi
+This is a project named KaunBanegaCrorepathi